RouteLLM: Learning to Route LLMs with Preference Data: Introduction

+Achieving optimal LLM routing—maximizing quality within a cost constraint or minimizing cost for a target quality—is challenging.
+An ideal LLM router must (1) optimize response quality while invoking a single LLM per query, minimizing cost and latency as compared to multi-LLM approaches; (2) generalize to out-of-domain queries without needing separate routers for different domains; and (3) work across a broad range of LLMs without retraining, ensuring flexibility as the LLM landscape evolves.

-In this work, we present a principled framework for query routing between LLMs.
-Our setup involves learning to route between a stronger model and a weaker model as seen in Figure \ref{fig:main}.
-Our objective is to minimize costs while achieving a specific performance target, such as 90\% of the stronger model's performance, by intelligently routing simpler queries to the weaker model and reserving more complex queries for the stronger model.
-We develop a training framework for router systems utilizing human preference data and data augmentation techniques.
-We evaluate our router models on widely recognized benchmarks, such as MMLU \cite{hendrycks2020measuring} and MT Bench \cite{zheng2023judging}, and demonstrate that our framework can significantly reduce costs—by over 2 times—without substantially compromising response quality.
+In this work, we introduce a principled framework for learning LLM routers from preference data.
+Our approach involves routing between two classes of models: (1) \textit{strong models}, which provide high-quality responses at a high cost (e.g., GPT-4), and (2) \textit{weak models}, which offer lower-quality responses at a reduced cost (e.g., Mixtral-8x7B).
+The objective is to minimize costs while achieving a specific performance target, e.g., 90\% of the strong model, by intelligently routing simpler queries to a weak model and reserving more complex queries for the strong model.
+We use our framework to train several router models and evaluate them on widely recognized benchmarks such as MMLU \citep{hendrycks2020measuring} and MT Bench \citep{zheng2023judging}.
+We demonstrate that our router models significantly reduce costs—by over 2x—without substantially compromising quality.
+Moreover, they show strong performance across multiple strong / weak model pairs without requiring retraining.